 Once dry, I began applying the Fine Paints of Europe bullet-proof oil-based primer.
 Wanting that to go on perfectly, I selected an angled brush that would be good for the floor board crevices, edges and bottoms of the posts.
 But it was much too small and the oil-based primer isn’t the easiest paint to use.

 I had taken on the tedious part of the job but my longtime painter and friend, Terry, was coming over to finish it.
-I had already purchased FPE’s Slingblade, a medium gray, in their Satin finish which would give the floor sufficient traction and not make it slippery.
+I had already purchased FPE’s Slingblade, a medium gray, in their Satin finish which would give the floor sufficient traction and not make it overly slippery.
 FPE recommended primer plus two coats of their brilliant (high gloss) finish under one coat of satin.
-Terry disagreed with so many coats of paint on a floor with a history of moisture.
+Terry disagreed with that many coats of paint on a floor with a history of moisture.

 So we went with primer plus one coat of satin.
 If we need to repaint next year there is enough paint left over.
 I just love how clean it looks.

 The painted porch needed three days to dry in the cool weather.
-Fortunately, there was sun and the temperature was moderate.
+Fortunately, there was enough sun and the temperature was moderate.
 For good measure, I left it roped off for five days to cure.
 I couldn’t be more pleased with the result.
 The floor has a slight sheen, looks like new and it’s clear that the satin-finish paint adhered well and dried perfectly.
 Just in time for the annual parade of trick-or-treaters!